-I developed a recipe for non-toxic face paint after the Campaign for Safe Cosmetics reported that 10 out of 10 face paints they tested were positive for lead and 6 out of 10 tested positive for other toxic heavy metals (source 1, source 2).
-It’s super easy to make!
+I developed an easy recipe for non-toxic face paint after the Campaign for Safe Cosmetics reported that 10 out of 10 face paints they tested were positive for lead.
+Also, 6 out of 10 tested positive for other toxic heavy metals.
+(4) (5)

 6. Face Mask & Cleanser

 For deep pore cleansing, mix 1-2 capsules with enough water to make it spreadable and apply to the face area for about 10 minutes before rinsing.
 Follow with a moisturizer like this rosehip seed oil or my homemade hydrating skin repair serum recipe.

 7. Armpit Deodorizer

-Activated charcoal is fabulous at absorbing odors, which is one reason it’s used in air filters and even in certain wound care situations where odor becomes an issue. (recipe for non-toxic face paint) It’s sometimes incorporated into natural deodorants like this one, but I haven’t tried it personally since I love my homemade deodorant recipe.
+Activated charcoal absorbs odors well.
+Many companies include it as a filtering component in air filters.
+It’s sometimes incorporated into natural deodorants like this one, but I haven’t tried it personally since I love my homemade deodorant recipe.

 However, I do know that for some people who find that natural deodorants don’t quite cut it, adding a charcoal armpit mask to the routine as needed can be really helpful.
 Just dump 4-5 capsules into a small bowl, mix with water until you reach a spreadable consistency, apply and let sit for 5 minutes, then rinse.

 8. Water Filtration

 You can’t use activated charcoal capsules for this one, but it’s still worth mentioning.
-Although I don’t love that they’re plastic, I keep a couple of portable water bottles like these on hand because they have built in activated charcoal filters.
-They’re my “go to” when we travel and don’t have access to the lovely spring water we have at home.
+Although I don’t love that they’re plastic, I keep a couple of portable water bottles like these on hand because they have built-in activated charcoal filters.
+They’re my “go to” when we travel and don’t have access to the clean filtered water we have at home.